-Breastmilk provides your baby with all the nutrition that they need to grow for the first 6 months of life.
-Breastfeeding has benefits for both baby and mother, and is a special time for both.
+Breastmilk provides your baby with all the nutrition they need to grow for the first six months of their life.
+Breastfeeding has many benefits for you and your baby, and it is one of the ways you can create a special bond with your baby.

-Reduces the risk of some cancers, osteoporosis and type 2 diabetes in the mother
+Breastmilk reduces the risk of some cancers, osteoporosis, and type 2 diabetes in the mother

 Healthy eating while breastfeeding